Banque Misr: History

+A newspaper article on Banque Misr, 1920s.

-The idea of a national bank of Egypt dates to at least the days of Muhammad Ali, who ordered the establishment of a bank with 700,000 riyals shortly before he became ill and died.
+The idea of a national bank of Egypt dates to at least the days of Muhammad Ali, who ordered the establishment of a bank with 700,000 piastres shortly before he became ill and died.
 Amin Shumayyil wrote an article in favor of the idea on April 26, 1879 in the newspaper Al-Tijara; although a number of Egyptian dignitaries met to discuss the project, the conflict between the Khedive Isma'il Pasha and the National Assembly and subsequent ʻUrabi revolt doomed the idea this time.
 Revolt leader Ahmed ʻUrabi's friend Wilfrid Scawen Blunt reports in his memoirs that Urabi had envisioned a “credit bank” for farmers.

 Omar Lotfi Bey, a member of the Watani Party and Vice-President of the School of Law (now part of Cairo University) revived the idea in lectures at the Universities’ Club beginning on November 1, 1908, but his suggestions of using German and Italian assistance and credit were politically controversial.

 Joseph Cattaui and Talaat Harb co-founded Banque Misr in 1920.
 Talaat had published books in 1907 and 1911 calling for the founding of a national bank with Egyptian financing.
 (The National Bank of Egypt was British-owned, and all the other banks in Egypt were owned by foreigners.)
-Harb modeled Bank Misr's operations on those of Deutsche Orientbank with which he was familiar due to his friendship with the owner of a Sephardi Jewish bank, Banque Suarès.
+Harb modeled Banque Misr's operations on those of Deutsche Orientbank with which he was familiar due to his friendship with the owner of a Sephardi Jewish bank, Banque Suarès.
 Harb established Banque Misr and its companies on the basis of certain concepts: all its dealings were in Arabic, Egyptians operated the bank, and the bank restricted share ownership to Egyptian citizens.
 Misr's Board of Directors included a number of Sephardic Jews and a Coptic Christian.

 In 1926-1927 Banque Misr established its first foreign subsidiary, Banque Misr-France, to serve Egyptian tourists to France.
 Its Paris office was on 101-103 rue des Petits-Champs, now 33-35 rue Danielle Casanova, with registered address across the block on 24 Place Vendôme.
-Four years later, Bank Misr joined with Banque Essadine, in Lebanon, to form the joint-venture Banque Misr-Syrie-Liban.
+Four years later, Banque Misr joined with Banque Essadine, in Lebanon, to form the joint-venture Banque Misr-Syrie-Liban.
 This bank then absorbed Banque Ezzeddine & Adib (Izz al-Din) in Tripoli.

-Banque Misr failed in 1939, but was then reorganized.
+In 1939, Banque Misr overextended itself and was reconstructed under new leadership.
+Talaat Harb Pasha was replaced by Hafiz Afifi Pasha.

 Talaat Harb and Medhat Yakan at the opening of a new branch of Banque Misr in 1935.

-In 1960 Gamal Nasser nationalised all banks in Egypt, foreign and domestic, including the four largest domestic banks — National Bank of Egypt, Banque Misr, Bank of Alexandria and Banque du Caire.
+In 1960 Gamal Nasser nationalised all banks in Egypt, foreign and domestic, including the four largest domestic banks — National Bank of Egypt, Banque Misr, Alexbank and Banque du Caire.
 The next year, Syria nationalized all banks operating in the country, including Banque Misr's operations there.